m0lc14kk/WebhookAPI/README.md

 > If you're troubling some problems with installation, contact me directly on Discord: @m0lc14kk

 > [!IMPORTANT]
-> Check code documentation and examples, to simplify process of learning usage of API.
+> Check [our documentation](https://m0lc14kk.github.io/WebhookAPI/) and examples, to simplify process of learning usage of API.

 <hr />